bahtiyartan/troia/docs/languagebasics.rst

 Class
 ====================

-TROIA is an object oriented language, so it allows programmerts to define classes to perform a task or model a business entity.
+TROIA is an object oriented language, so it allows programmers to define classes to perform a task or model a business entity.
 Like any other object oriented language, cleses have members and methods and they support inheritance and encapsulation.

-Although TROIA classes able to model any kind of business entity and its behaviors, classes are usually used as a set of methods as a TROIA programming convension.
+Although TROIA classes able to model any kind of business entity and its behaviours, classes are usually used as a set of methods as a TROIA programming convension.
 TROIA Programmers usually use tables to store an entity's fields because of advantages of using tables.

 Dialog
 ====================

 Dialog is a **user interface form** designed to perform a task on, like a web form or a swing dialog.
-Usually, dialog a is acombination of simple or complex TROIA controls such as textfields, buttons, comboboxes, checkboxes, tables, charts etc.
+Usually, dialog is a combination of simple or complex TROIA controls such as textfields, buttons, comboboxes, checkboxes, tables, charts etc.

 Dialogs have methods similar to classes, so TROIA programmers define and call methods on dialogs.
 Additionally they have predefined events. **Events** are TROIA methods which are called by TROIA runtime when a specific action performed like "form load", "button clicked" etc.